Frequently Asked Questions

 Various insurance carriers have different ways of classifying damage to vehicles.
 A classification of 'miscellaneous' refers to numerous types of damage that are not specifically coded by the insurer.

-- What does 'Lien Holder' mean?
+- What does 'Lien Holder, Lender or Secured Party' mean?

 - What is a 'Lemon'?